apollographql/apollo/docs/source/tutorial/resolvers.md

 Time to accomplish: _15 Minutes_

 Up until now, our graph API hasn't been very useful.
 We can inspect our graph's schema, but we can't actually run queries against it.
-Now that we've built our schema and data sources, it's time to leverage all of our hard work by calling our data sources in our graph API's resolver functions to possibly trigger business logic and/ or to fetch and/ or update data.
+Now that we've built our schema and data sources, it's time to leverage all of our hard work by calling our data sources in our graph API's resolver functions to possibly trigger business logic and/or to fetch and/or update data.

 <h2 id="resolver-api">What is a resolver?</h2>